collindching/Learning-Exercises/Box Office Revenue Prediction/README.md

 This is an exercise to reinforce what I've learned in chapter 2 of Hands-On ML.
 I'll be building a regression model for box office revenues using movie data from The Movie Database.

-One of the key things I wanted to practice in this project was how to create pipelines using Scikit-Learn.
+One of the key things I wanted to practice in this project was how to process data using custom transformers and Scikit-Learn Pipelines.
 This actually ended up taking a pretty long time to test code.
-The data preprocessing step actually felt more like programming and coding than machine learning, and I spent a large portion of my time debugging.
+The data preprocessing step actually felt more like programming and coding than machine learning, and I spent a lot of time debugging.

+This project ended up taking me much longer than I intended (for a practice exercise).
+Since I've done a majority of the processing, I'm going to shelve it for now.
+I'd love to come back in the future and try to finish this up though.

 ## Learning goals

 * Practice Python ML workflow
-* Learn to build data transformation pipelines in sklearn
+* Learn to build data processing pipelines in Sklearn

 ## Work log